-This survey examined the seagrass habitats for both the Hay Point and Keswick Island survey areas and the macro-invertebrate and macro-algae habitats around Hay Point.
+This survey examined the seagrass habitats and the macro-invertebrate and macro-algae habitats around Hay Point.
 Seagrass distribution was the largest recorded since the initial baseline of Hay Point in 2004.
 The majority of seagrasses occurred in deeper offshore areas although some shallow coastal meadows were also described around the Dudgeon Point area.
-This was the first time that fine scale mapping of seagrasses around the Keswick Island group has been performed and substantial areas of subtidal seagrass habitat were described.
 The dominant feature of deeper survey areas was open substrate, although this was interspersed with a diverse range of benthic habitats and community types that were typical of those found in offshore and nearshore subtidal areas elsewhere in Queensland such as Gladstone (McKenna et al. 2014), Abbot Point (Rasheed et al. 2005; McKenna and Rasheed 2014) and Cairns (McKenna et al. 2013).

-4.1 Seagrass in the Hay Point and Keswick Island survey areas
+4.1 Seagrass in the Hay Point survey area

 Seagrass occurred across a large extent of the offshore region around Hay Point in 2014, as well as coastally around Dudgeon Point.
-Seagrass meadows were also described around the Keswick Island group for the first time.
 There have been four (2004, 2005, 2010, 2011) previous surveys examining seagrass in the broader Hay Point area.
 There was a marked decline in seagrass area between 2010 and 2011 most likely a result of the well documented flooding and high rainfall that occurred across Queensland between 2010 and 2011 (Thomas et al. 2012; BOM 2015).
 This loss of seagrass was reflected throughout much of the urbanised east coast of Queensland (McKenna et al. 2015; McKenzie et al. 2014; Rasheed et al. 2014).
 The 2014 survey has seen the recovery of much of this lost area in the Hay Point region albeit at low biomass.

 The spatial extent of deep water seagrasses around Hay Point is naturally highly variable with peak abundance and distribution in winter and spring with a seasonal decline over summer (Chartrand et al. 2008).
-The seagrass distribution mapped in this survey between October and November is therefore likely to represent seagrass near its' annual maximum.
+The seagrass distribution mapped in this survey between October and November is therefore likely to represent seagrass near its annual maximum.
 A study conducted at the site between 2004 and 2009 found that seagrasses were absent between December and June each year indicating an annual growth habit (York et al. In review).
 The driver of this natural seasonal cycle of senescence and subsequent recruitment were unclear but likely to be associated with changes to the availability of light.
 Also of note during that program was a lack of light during the year of capital dredging (2006), likely preventing the normal annual recruitment of deep water seagrasses.
 Seagrass re-established in the year following dredging indicating that they were susceptible to impacts but capable of rapid recovery (York et al. In review).